innovara/autoreply/README.md

 ## Introduction

-autoreply.py is a Postfix filter to send auto-reply emails when a message sent to a qualifying email address enters the Postfix mail system.
+`autoreply.py` is a Postfix filter to send auto-reply emails when a message sent to a qualifying email address enters the Postfix mail system.

+It supports authentication, StartTLS and HTML for the auto-reply.

-The proposed Postfix configuration uses check_recipient_access to instruct Postfix to pipe only emails that are sent to these qualifying email addresses to autoreply.py, leaving the rest continue their normal flow.
-The script, using settings stored in autoreply.json, sends the auto-reply and re-injects the original email into Postfix for delivery.
+The proposed Postfix configuration uses `check_recipient_access` to instruct Postfix to only pipe emails that are addressed to these qualifying email addresses to `autoreply.py`, while the rest continue their normal flow.
+The script, using settings stored in `autoreply.json`, sends the auto-reply and re-injects the original email into Postfix for delivery.

-The look up table related to check_recipient_access is used for any mail received by SMTP but not for emails sent locally, using sendmail.
+The look up table related to `check_recipient_access` is used for any mail received by SMTP but not for emails sent locally, using sendmail.

-autoreply.py could be easily adapted to do other things with the original email like extracting information or storing attachments.
+`autoreply.py` could be easily adapted to do other things with the original email like extracting information or storing attachments.

-The following sections provide a step-by-step guide on how to set up autoreply.py and Postfix to send auto-replies.
+The following sections provide a step-by-step guide on how to set up `autoreply.py` and Postfix to send auto-replies.

 ## Background